A Brief Discussion on the Application and Insights of Flag Enums

 name = permission.ToString(); // name = "-3"

-value = (int)permission; // value = -3Or use bitwise operations to define the values:
+value = (int)permission; // value = -3Or define values using bitwise shift operations:

 enum Permissions {